 Airbags, used in conjunction with seat belts, have become essential safety tools for motorists.

-Today, there are vehicles that feature more than ten different airbags – some, with airbags right in the seat belt itself.
+Today, some vehicles feature more than ten different airbags – some, with airbags right in the seat belt itself.

 The NHTSA estimated that in 2017 alone over 2,790 lives were saved because of airbags.